List of Star Trek: Enterprise characters: Dolim

-In Star Trek: Enterprise, Commander Guruk Dolim is a reptilian representative of the multi-species race Xindi on the Xindi Council, played by Scott MacDonald.
+In Star Trek: Enterprise, Commander Dolim is a reptilian representative of the multi-species race Xindi on the Xindi Council, played by Scott MacDonald.

 He was a military commander of a Reptilian regiment.
 Dolim hand-picked from his regiment the reptilian pilot for the Xindi weapon kamikaze attack on Earth in 2153.
 Dolim was absolutely ruthless in his duties; when his daughter gave birth to a slightly deformed male child (who would be unable to join the military because of these deformities), Dolim promptly ordered the boy's execution.

 When the Enterprise reached Azati Prime, the site of the weapon construction site, Captain Archer embarked on a suicide mission to destroy the weapon, but was captured by Insectoids and interrogated by Dolim.
 When Archer refused to say how many Earth ships entered the Expanse, Dolim ordered an attack squadron to destroy Enterprise, but the ships were recalled by Degra, Mallora, and Jannar.

 Dolim's relationship with Degra plummeted shortly afterwards.
 While at a secret meeting with Enterprise, Degra destroyed a Reptilian scout ship, killing all 22 crewmen.
 The Reptilians were later able to find a sensor encoder.
 A few days later, Archer confronted the Xindi Council.
 Dolim voted to postpone the weapon launch, but meant no such thing.
 Shortly afterwards, Dolim met Degra in his quarters.
 Dolim stabbed Degra and vowed to kill his family when the Council was replaced by Reptilian rule.
 Dolim later admitted killing Degra to the Council, only regretting not doing it sooner.

 Shortly afterwards, the Reptilians and Insectoids took control of the Xindi planet-killer.
 Enterprise, as well as Primate and Arboreal ships, engaged the reptilian/insectoid armada.
 The fleet and weapon then escaped into a vortex.
 Just before they did, Dolim captured Ensign Hoshi Sato.